michmaloof7/ddsr/DDSR-api/README.md

 If you decide to use docker-compose then you need to have a working installation of docker and docker-compose in your machine.
 Then just run: suno docker-compose up from the projects root.

 That's all, it will be running the same ports as usual.

+If you attempt to use docker-compose, enter database and change the database URI, to use mongodb instead of localhost.